Bishkek - Capital of Kyrgyzstan

-The capital, Bishkek, is situated in the Chui valley in the north of the country, between the Talas valley in the west and the eastern Issyk-Kul region.
+The capital of Kyrgyzstan, Bishkek, is situated in the Chui valley in the north of the country, between the Talas valley in the west and the eastern Issyk-Kul region.
 It was founded in 1878 and originally was called Pishpek, which is the name of the wooden paddle with which the Kyrgyz make their kymyz (kumiss - fermented mare's milk), the national drink.
 Later, during the Soviet Union period, it was named Frunze after the famous Russian General Mikhail Frunze.
 At the time of Independence in 1991, it was renamed Bishkek.

 The city has been influenced by the Russians from the beginning, and actually more or less built by them.
 Most of the buildings you see today are built in a typically Soviet architectural style, and the trees in the parks, boulevards and alleys are watered by a system of canals built by Russians.
 Those boulevards and parks make this a pleasant city to live in, as they provide total shade in summer, when temperatures may reach 40 degrees Celsius (105 F), and the open canal system also helps to keep the summer bearable.
 Bishkek is known to be one of the greenest cities in Central Asia as a result of this planning.